Wind-WindKids/winding/samples/sophieandwind/ice.md

 not one taught that they were different.

 He couldn’t change the past, but he had complained bitterly to the Dragon.

+@comment: author, hidden
+Equality includes difference.
+But.
+Equal = same (identity in math).
+Equal = equally worthy, though different (ethics).
+This creates cognitive dissonance.
+That’s one of the reasons why ideologies (like feminism or gender equality) get tangled.
+Another reason is that -isms end up being about group identity, not ethics.
+Add a taboo on top of that, and you get a mess.
+Oh, and evolution often preserves symbiotic dimorphism, where it's useful, teaming up against such symbiosis can be harmful.